australasian-computer-music-association/7-tsang-exploring-aspects-of-place/article.md

 >
 > Some of the losses were not a surprise.
 Some were sudden shocks.
 It didn't matter, the effect was still the same.
 The same dazzled silence.
 The holding pattern of number emotions as I processed the news.
 >
-> I find myself repeatedly standing still with memories of the ones who have left Trying to process the latest loss.
+> I find myself repeatedly standing still with memories of the ones who have left.
+Trying to process the latest loss.
 Trying to find a form of catharsis to channel these feelings.

 As a way to embed the geographical features of place into the composition, I decided to sonify a map through rendering the image into